syntasso/workshop/installing-a-promise/README.md

 # <a name="promise"></a>What is a Kratix Promise?

-If you are, or have been, a member of a platform team, you'll know how hard it can be.
-We've been platform team members, we've worked with many platform teams, and we've consistently experienced shared pains such as:

-* Work is hard, but for the wrong reasons.
-* Work involves managing tension from many teams, parts of the business, and key stakeholders.
-* Customers or users expect software served from the platform to be as simple, quick to consume, and performant as commodity public-cloud services.

-Kratix and Promises _exist_ to help platform teams to minimise these pains and deliver value more easily.

-We described the Kratix framework in the [previous step](/installing-kratix/README.md), now we want to talk through the high-level capabilities and anatomy of a Kratix Promise.

 Conceptually, Promises are the building blocks of Kratix that allow you to develop your platform incrementally.
 Technically, a Promise is a YAML document that defines a contract between the Platform and its users.
 We will explore more about this contract and the internals of a Kratix Promise in part 4 where you will [write your own Promise](/writing-a-promise/README.md).

 ## Kratix Promises